prjctimg/huetiful/readme.md

 ## Install

 > The library uses ES modules and has no default export.
-If you wish to have a UMD variant (for some reason known to self), you can build from source.
-See [BUILD.md]() for more info
+If you wish to have a UMD build (for some reason known to self), you can build from source.
+See [BUILD.md](./build.md) for more info

 ```sh
 npm i huetiful-js